Area-53-Robotics/53B-Notebook-Over-Under-2023-2024/entries/intro/about.typ

             title: [Understanding Colors]
         )
         #entry_text()
         This notebook uses color coordination to represent who sections were written by or who they highlight, as this allows us to visualize how the work is being shared.
 Below is a reference table with each color and its respective meaning.
+Any subsequent sub headers are content written by the same person, but may focus on something else.

         #table(
             columns: (1fr,1fr),